Season 1, Episode 10

 Lorne Brown:

 We’re going to talk a little bit about fertility, and hopefully you’ll share some of your stories because I know people have come to you wanting to have a baby.
 But they’ve come in from divorces, we said, other medical diagnosis, financial ruin.
-And you don’t seem to get caught up in the narrative of why they come in to, you look for this old trauma and you look for where they did not get their attachment needs met.
+And you don’t seem to get caught up in the narrative of why they come in, you look for this old trauma and you look for where they did not get their attachment needs met.

 Gila Golub:

 Well, the wake-up call is what brings them, the story is what brings them, and a wake-up call, as I say in the beginning of level one, can be to do with health.
-And that would include fertility, it can be to do with relationship, that can exclude fertility.
+And that would include fertility, it can be to do with relationships, that can exclude fertility.
 And it can also be about abundance, finances, which also could affect our ability to create fertility, all three of those.
 And so you’re right, I don’t get caught up in what we call the story.
-Because bottom line is everyone believes that they are inherently unworthy, unlovable, maybe broken.
+Because the bottom line is everyone believes that they are inherently unworthy, unlovable, maybe broken.

 Lorne Brown:

-And this can affect how we experience our life, and it ties into your thoughts create your reality.
+And this can affect how we experience our life, and it ties into your thoughts and creates your reality.
 And what I find interesting, Gila, is sometimes we’re looking for this big trauma event.
 Like you mentioned some people weren’t invited into this world, meaning some people were adopted, they didn’t get their birth parents.
 Or they were supposed to be a boy and they ended up being a girl, or vice-versa.
 But you’ve shared stories where somebody feels unlovable because their parents were late picking them up from daycare.

 Gila Golub: